hbai98/Dynamic-Network-Algorithm/src/main/java/Algorithms/Graph/HGA/README.md

 Jul 12, 2020 10:59:22 AM Internal.Algorithms.Graph.HGA.HGA logInfo
 ```

-When the matrix has converged, it will be an output information to denote that all iterations needed have been finished.
+When the Matrix has converged, it will be an output information to denote that all iterations needed have been finished.

 ```
 Jul 12, 2020 10:59:22 AM Internal.Algorithms.Graph.HGA.HGA logInfo